Learning Agile Swimming: An End-to-End Approach without CPGs: Robotic Fish and Experimental Platform

 \subsection{Robotic Fish}

-The robotic fish mimics a typical carangiform fish with BCF propulsion mode, as depicted in \cref{fig:platform}(a).
+The robotic fish prototype mimics a typical carangiform fish with Body and/or Caudal Fin (BCF) propulsion mode, as depicted in \cref{fig:platform}(a).
 Its dimensions are \SI{0.52}{m} $\times$ \SI{0.13}{m} $\times$ \SI{0.12}{m}, weighing \SI{1.1}{kg}.
-The fish is comprised of three main components: (i) a rigid head housing an MCU board with the ESP32-S3-WROOM-1U module and an \SI{800}{mAh} \SI{7.4}{V} lithium battery for power; (ii) a deformable body consisting of three joints connected by aluminum components and covered with rubber skin; and (iii) a rigid tail.
+The prototype is comprised of three main components: (i) a rigid head housing an MCU board with the ESP32-S3 module and an \SI{800}{mAh} \SI{7.4}{V} lithium battery; (ii) a deformable body consisting of three joints connected by aluminum components and covered with rubber skin; and (iii) a rigid tail.
 The head and tail are 3D-printed from ABS plastic and coated with epoxy resin for waterproofing.
-Each joint is driven by a Hiwonder LX-824 servomotor with a maximum torque of \SI{17}{kg\cdot cm}, a no-load speed of \SI{60}{\degree}/\SI{0.2}{s}, and with position feedback.
-The density of fish is adjusted slightly lower than water to focus on its planar motion.
-A key feature distinguishing our fish from others is its capability to provide real-time joint position feedback, enhancing state representations for the controller.
+Each joint is driven by a Hiwonder LX-824 servomotor with a maximum torque of \SI{17}{kg\cdot cm}, a no-load speed of \SI{0.2}{s} / \SI{60}{\degree}.
+The density of the prototype is adjusted slightly lower than water to focus on its planar motion.
+A key feature distinguishing our prototype from others is its capability to provide real-time joint position feedback, enhancing state representations for the controller.